COS

-Did you know that every year, we produce 300 million tons of plastic worldwide?
+Did you know that we produce 300 million tons of plastic worldwide every year?
 That is nearly the weight of the entire human population!
-It’s estimated that each year, 8 million tonnes of plastic ends up in oceans – and single use plastic makes up roughly 50% of this amount.
+It’s estimated that each year, 8 million tonnes of plastic end up in oceans – and single-use plastic makes up roughly 50% of this amount.

 The big problem with plastic waste is that we just don’t know how long it will take to break down.
 Researchers believe that plastic may take up to 500 years to break down, but others think it may never fully break down – only break up into smaller pieces.
 Right now, these micro plastics can be found in our drinking water, in the fish we eat, and in the soil we grow our food in.
 Scientists think that we could be eating as much as a credit card sized amount of micro plastics each week!